-Countertop is an essential surface in your kitchens and bathroom vanity.
-Unlike table surfaces or other tops, counters are built to deal with moisture and messes, so these are easier to clean.
 We might lay a tablecloth on a dining room table or breakfast nook to deal with spills.
-However, we don’t think to do this on countertops because they are created to handle many of these situations.
+However, we don’t think of doing this on countertops because they are created to handle many of these situations.

-When shopping for countertops for a kitchen counter or bathroom vanity, we need something durable, but nice to look at.
-But among the different types of surfaces, it is challenging to distinguish which is the best for our own needs.
+When shopping for kitchen or bathroom vanity countertops, we need something durable but nice to look at.
+However, among the different types of surfaces, it is challenging to distinguish which is best for our needs.

 Marble Vanity Countertop

-Marble is a material associated with luxury and elegance and reminiscent with works of art.
-It’s also bragging rights to tell someone that you own a marble vanity countertop because of the status associated with it.
+Marble is a material associated with luxury and elegance and reminiscent of works of art.
+Because of its status, telling someone that you own a marble vanity countertop is also bragging rights.
 The natural marble veining is one of the most distinct and classic textures and will last for many years.

 While it is an attractive option for kitchens or bathrooms, it’s not the most practical.
-Marble is resistant to heat but not to food or liquid stains and needs sealing before using in either space.
+Marble is resistant to heat but not food or liquid stains and needs sealing before use in either space.
 Sealing will help prevent that damage, but with the porous, this requires constant upkeep.

 Plus-side: Beautiful and classic